 Unlike foxes that are hunted with the use of foxhounds, hares are often pursued with beagles, harriers or basset hounds.
-These hounds have a lot more stamina than hares, so they will inevitably catch them, leading to the hares death.
-And unlike foxes, hares do not ‘go to ground’ they rely on there quick burst of speed to escape, but will eventually be worn down and caught by the hounds and their accompanying hunt.
+Unlike foxes, hares do not ‘go to ground’ they rely on their quick burst of speed to escape, hounds have a lot more stamina and thus the hares are eventually worn down and caught by the hunt and their accompanying hounds.

 When Does Hare Hunting / Coursing Take Place?